-Art followers who have enjoyed Adam Lindemann’s particular brand of irreverent and occasionally iconoclastic musings might have already got the message: he’s quit writing.
+Art followers who have enjoyed Lindemann’s particular brand of irreverent and occasionally iconoclastic musings might have already got the message: he’s quit writing.
 His eponymous blog hasn’t been updated since 2015.

 He is still irreverent and outrageously funny in conversation, but these days he is more interested in how blockchain and cryptocurrencies can change the art market dynamic by propelling it firmly into the future.